Hardiman-Woolworth Co., One of the Largest Furnishing Houses in New York State

 It wouldn’t take long.

-In August, the Hardiman Furniture Center would open with William heading the furniture department.
-Joe Powers would relocate to Watertown from Cayuga County to run its appliance department.
-In 1960, he purchased the Hardiman Furniture Center and it became Joe Powers Furniture and Appliances.
-All five floors would be devoted to furniture, carpeting, appliances and everything for the home.
+In August, the Hardiman Furniture Center opened with William heading the furniture department.
+Joe Powers relocated to Watertown from Cayuga County to run its appliance department.
+In 1960, he purchased the Hardiman Furniture Center, and it became Joe Powers Furniture and Appliances.
+All five floors were devoted to furniture, carpeting, appliances, and everything for the home.

-Joe would have two locations as the urban renewal wrecking ball loomed closer, one at 147 Court Street and the other at Sateway Plaza on Arsenal Street which would continue to operate until 1981 when he retired after the location was flooded.
+Joe had two Watertown locations as the urban renewal wrecking ball loomed closer, one at 147 Court Street and the other at Sateway Plaza on Arsenal Street, which would continue to operate until 1981 when he retired after the location was flooded.